 PART III - TAXON SPECIFIC INFORMATION What is your taxon of interest Ostracoda (Crustacea) Describe concisely the different methodologies for collecting your taxon.
 Macrophytes and littoral benthos are collected with hand nets (160μm), deeper stations are sampled with dredges (Ekman, Petersen).
 The ostracods associated with macrophyte root systems (called 'pleuston' in case of floating macrophytes) are also hand collected, and roots are thoroughly washed in a bucket.
 The residues are washed in the same handnet.
 Both qualitative and quantitative samples are taken.
+Quantitative samples are obtained by taking the total root systems and determining dry weight.
 Describe concisely how to best preserve collected specimens of your taxon for taxonomic purposes The ostracods are preserved in 70% EtOH.
 Some specimens are dissected under a stereo-microscope: valves are opened with dissection needles, soft-parts are removed from inside the carapace, appendices are separated and then mounted in glycerine on a glass slide covered with a cover slip and sealed with nail polish.
 Valves are dried in the air and then stored in a micropalaeontological slide.
-Describe concisely the best practice in the management of a collection of your taxon Once the soft parts are in a sealed slide and the valves are stored dry, they need little curation.
-Labels must of course be attached solidly, and provide all necessary information.
-In toto specimens are kept in EtOH in small vials, and these vials must be checked annually to prevent desiccation.
-Excel file databases make the slide and alcohol collection easy to consult.
-Describe concisely how you intend to make your taxonomic data available to other colleagues I will (already doing) transfer my knowledge through my position at the university.
-I will be able to train other students through graduate and postgraduate courses at the University.
+Some material for molecular analyses is stored in high grade, 100% ethanol and stored at 4°C. Describe concisely how you intend to make your taxonomic data available to other colleagues I am already transferring my knowledge through my position at the university and training students through graduate and postgraduate courses at the University.
 There is at present no other qualified person there.
 Knowledge is also disseminated through publications in international journals.
 In addition, I am preparing an atlas of ostracods valves (SEM) to allow the identification of this group by non-specialists, also at other places in South America.
+Describe how your taxonomic work helps improving the status of biodiversity in your country There are about 2000 species of Ostracoda described in about 200 genera from the non-marine environments in the world, of which about 275 species in 55 genera are known in South and Central America (Martens & Behen 1994, Martens et al. 2008).
+Considering that it is an underestimation on the global scale, South America in general and Brazil in particular would be an example.
+Martens et al. (1998) reported 96 species in 32 genera from Brazil.
+Recent additions to the Brazilian fauna of ostracods conducted in the States of Rio Grande do Sul (Würdig & Pinto 2001), São Paulo (Pinto et al 2003, 2004, 2005a, b, 2008.) and Paraná/Mato Grosso do Sul (Higuti et al. 2009a, 2013, Higuti & Martens 2012a, b) increased this number to 112 species in 37 genera.
+However, new genera and new species still await description in different environments (Pinto 2007, Higuti et al. 2009b, 2010).